-- 1. Do one of the following: - In the Tools toolbar, select the Pencil Editor x tool. - Press Alt + W. - 2.
+- 1. Do one of the following: - In the Tools toolbar, select the Pencil Editor x tool. - From the top menu, select Drawing > Drawing Tools > Pencil Editor. - Press Alt + W. - 2.
 Click on the pencil line to be modified to bring up its contour envelope.